urbanjost/M_intrinsics/README.md

 machines with the man(1) command) so it will continue to be maintained, but the differences between these and the on-line fortran-lang.org pages may become more extensive as time goes on.

+## TODO

+Additional descriptions of procedures from the standard modules

+Descriptions of most statements (READ, WRITE, EXIT, ...)

+Converting from the primary source in txt/ in txt2man(1) format and generating the markdown to the Kramdown markdown in md/ being used to generate the txt/ directory with pandoc made sense as the primary target became fortran-lang.org documents instead of man-pages but the pandoc(1) conversion to /txt and then manpages leaves the plain text without proper indentation.
+Other conversion paths like going straight to manpages and generating text from them for the CLI interface are being explored to provide better formatting.

+Add

+o XOR
+o REDUCE
+o COSHAPE
+o FAILED_IMAGES
+o GET_TEAM
+o IMAGE_STATUS
+o LCOBOUND
+o STOPPED_IMAGES
+o TEAM_NUMBER
+o UCOBOUND

 ## NAME